wasabi9/Housing_Prices_HandsonML/README.md

 # Housing_Prices_HandsonML
+## To be used as template for Regression analysis and modelling
 Exploratory working exercise on the chapter 2 of the book Hands on ML Steps :
 1. Stratified Sampling